swyxio/swyxdotio/content/writing/technical/react-native-web-singularity.md

 **Fact**: Mobile is terribly important for web developers.
 I won't bother substantiating this point.

 **Opinion**: I don't think `react-dom` can or should ever be deprecated, because it will forever be important for web developers coming into React from a HTML/CSS background.
+I used to entertain this notion, but I recognize it is unnecessarily aggressive.

 **Opinion**: I also don't think code reuse is an inherently worthy goal in and of itself.
 Plenty of projects are web-only and premature optimization, particularly for projects you will never use, is to be avoided.

 **Speculation**: However there is a decent chance that RNW reaches a crossover point, a singularity, where it simply starts to be a better starting point for developing for mobile web than `react-dom` is.
-As a standalone tool, even with no intention of reusing code for native apps, it could be better than `react-dom`.
+As a standalone tool, **even with no intention of reusing code for native apps**, it could be better than `react-dom`, for reasons I have already stated.

 If true, **THIS WOULD BE INCREDIBLY FREAKING IMPORTANT.** Like, drop everything and invest in this now important.

 This is why I keep eyeing the RNW project despite never having needed it.

+This would be a fun turn of events from people proclaiming the death of RN after [Airbnb sunset RN](https://medium.com/airbnb-engineering/sunsetting-react-native-1868ba28e30a) in 2018.
+If anything, judging by [Eli White's talk](https://mobile.twitter.com/Eli_White/status/1123490937785782273), the expanded RN team with Lean Core/community focus, and [open sourcing of Hermes](https://www.youtube.com/watch?v=zEjqDWqeDdg), RN has in the public eye suddenly become far more relevant than ever in 2019.

 ## Definitely Not Immediate Future